gildor2/UEViewer/README.md

 ### Linux

 This system has everything what is required for build.
-You'll only need to install SDL development package (and of course gcc).
+You'll only need to install SDL2 development package (and of course gcc).
 To build UModel, execute from console

     ./build.sh